jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Alright, if you had to give Reason a shot, how would you go about it?

 First, to learn any language, we have to be able to write small programs in it.
 You should be able to solve a fizzbuzz, read from a file, compute an average, make an API request -- all these things.
 The concepts are standard: data structures, creating functions and calling them etc.